 The yurts sit nestled high in the Southern Swan Mountains of Montana, in between the Mission Mountains and the Bob Marshall Wilderness with a trailhead about an hour away from Missoula and 90 minutes from Helena.

 Sitting at approximately 6,600 feet, the Lupine yurt sleeps 6-8 people comfortably with great access to lower-angle tree skiing.

 Sitting at approximately 6,800 feet, the Alpine yurt is well situated for skiing the open bowls on Mount Morrell.
 Sleeps 6-8.

 The ski into the yurts is 8 miles with 1,500 ft elevation gain.
 Additionally, there is an 11 mile snowmobile approach.
 If you opt for our gear haul + tow service, we will haul your gear all the way to the yurt and tow your party across all but 1.5 miles of the 8 mile ski.

 The yurts feature wood stoves for heat and clotheslines and hooks to hang and dry your gear.
 Each yurt has a stocked wood pile and axes to keep the stove burning through the night.

 Each yurt is equipped with a well-stocked kitchen including pots+pans, kettles, knives, cutting boards, utensils, mugs, plates, and bowls for 8.
-There are three burner propane stoves and each yurt has a sink that filters to a greywater drain.
+There are three burner propane stoves and each yurt with three-bin wash basin systems.